jarpraca/open-cx-bitx/README.md

 **Description:** The user shows his QR Code to the robot or at the welcome desk and receives his goodies bag

-**Preconditions and Postconditions:** Being checked in and having the QR Code
+**Preconditions and Postconditions:** Being checked in and having the QR Code.
+After showing the QR Code to the robot, it will release a gift bag.

 **Normal Flow:**
 * User is checked in
 * User has the QR Code
 * User shows the QR Code
-* User receives gift bag
+* User receives a gift bag

 **Alternative Flows and Exceptions:**
 * If the check-in isn't completed, another page will be shown